veselovvv/NumberFactsTestApp/README.md

 # NumberFactsTestApp
-🔢 Android Test App using Kotlin, Clean Architecture, MVVM, ViewModel, LiveData, Coroutines, Hilt, Navigation Component, View Binding, Retrofit, Room, and Material Design.
+🔢 Android Test App using Kotlin, Clean Architecture, MVVM, ViewModel, LiveData, Coroutines, Hilt, Retrofit, Room, Jetpack Compose and Material Design.

 This app allows you to get a fact about an entered number or a random number from this API - http://numbersapi.com/.
 The history of facts is stored in a database and can be cleared.